 However, the work of the Budget Committee was far from finished at this point.
 The Committee next discussed the City Wide Staffing Assessment Study and Personnel Matters, as addressed below, in order to assess the best approach to planning for future staffing needs.
-The results of that discussion produced the proposed budget now being presented to the full City Council which creates a staffing reserve of \$300,000 and reduces the City Council Policy of Reserves to 12.2%.
-This is reflected in the Consolidated General Fund Transfer Out on page 22 of the Proposed budget.
+The results of that discussion produced the proposed budget being presented to the full City Council which creates a staffing reserve of \$300,000 and reduces the City Council Policy of Reserves to 12.2%.